Youngstown State Penguins football: Recent history

 The program's most successful period came from 1986 to 2000 under Jim Tressel.
 Tressel led the Penguins to four NCAA Division I-AA National Championships.
 In 1991, YSU won its first national championship, defeating Marshall, and won two more national championships in the following three seasons: against Marshall in 1993 and Boise State in 1994.
 The Penguins won a fourth title in 1997 with a 10–9 victory against McNeese State.
 The Tressel era of YSU football also included two stints as national runner-up in 1992 and 1999.
 YSU's four national championships are third in DI FCS only to North Dakota State's eight titles and Georgia Southern's six.
 Tressel was also named Division I-AA Coach of the Year in ’91, ’93, ’94 and ’97.

 Tressel left Youngstown State following the 2000 season to coach Ohio State, where he coached from 2001 to 2010.
-Tressel resigned from Ohio State in 2011 after an NCAA investigation of rules violations during the 2010 season and Ohio State self-vacating their wins for 2010 season.
+Tressel resigned from Ohio State in 2011 after an NCAA investigation of rules violations during the 2010 season and Ohio State self-vacating their wins for the 2010 season.
 Tressel's first incident with the NCAA came during his tenure as YSU head coach when it emerged in 1994 that Ray Issac, the quarterback on the Penguins' 1991 national championship team, had received benefits from Mickey Monus, who was a major benefactor to Youngstown State University.
 Over Issac's college career, Monus gifted $10,000 in cash and the use of several cars.
-The NCAA made an inquiry after being tipped off to Monus' actions, but dropped it after a cursory internal investigation by Youngstown State.
-The true scope of the violations was only revealed in 1998, when Isaac admitted tampering with a juror in Monus' fraud trial.
-Youngstown State admitted to a lack of institutional control and docked itself some scholarships, but was allowed to keep its 1991 title since the statute of limitations had run out.
+The NCAA inquired after being tipped off about Monus' actions but dropped it after a cursory internal investigation by Youngstown State.
+The true scope of the violations was only revealed in 1998 when Isaac admitted tampering with a juror in Monus' fraud trial.
+Youngstown State admitted to a lack of institutional control and docked itself some scholarships, but was allowed to keep its 1991 title since the statute of limitations had expired.